AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedTargetingModel.md

 local centroidMatrix = TargetingModel:getModelParameters()

-centroidMatrix = centroidMatrix[1] -- You must perform this line if it is KMeans or MeanShift model.
+centroidMatrix = centroidMatrix[1] -- This is a must if you're using K-Means or Meanshift because they store the ModelParameters as a table of matrices.

 ```